 1992, at the peak of their popularity, a video game was released starring the pair entitled Kris Kross: Make My Video.
 It was released on the Sega CD system, and consisted of the player editing together the groups music videos to a few of their hit songs using portions of the original music videos, stock footage, and general video animation effects.
 Players were prompted before each edit session to make sure to have certain footage compiled into the video.
 The game was released in the US only to very lackluster sales figures and dismal reviews.
 It was ranked 18th on Electronic Gaming Monthly's list of the 20 Worst Games of All Time.

 In 1993, Kris Kross released their second album entitled Da Bomb, which went platinum.
 1996 saw the release of their final album Young, Rich & Dangerous which went gold.
 By the end they stopped wearing their clothes backwards.

 Kris Kross' popularity lead to a television commercial they starred in to advertise the soft drink Sprite in 1992–93, and guest spots on popular television shows such as A Different World and In Living Color.

 After the group's demise, Kelly and Smith began writing and producing albums.

 Featured in the Jermaine Dupri Top 25 Countdown on BET.
 Ranked as #25.

-As of 2007, the group has reunited, currently working on different projects and still working for Jermaine Dupri.
-Chris Smith is releasing his new album, Urbane Expressions sometime in 2008, the first single from his album is titled "Lady."
+In 2007, the group had reunited, were working on different projects and still working for Jermaine Dupri.
+Chris Smith released his new album, Urbane Expressions sometime in 2008, the first single from his album was titled "Lady."
 Chris Kelly has his own label called C.Co records.